Ritik-JS/Alumini/MOCKDATA_README.md

-# 📦 Mock Data Documentation - Alumni Portal
+# 📦 Mock Data Documentation - AlumUnity

 ## Overview
-This document provides comprehensive guidance on using the mock data file (`/app/mockdata.json`) for developing the Alumni Portal frontend.
+This document provides comprehensive guidance on using the mock data file (`/app/mockdata.json`) for developing the AlumUnity frontend.

 ## 🎯 Purpose
 The mock data file serves as: